 Serious Illness Insurance is designed to help you with a benefit if you become diagnosed with a specified Serious Illness.
 This type of insurance pays you or your loved ones a lump sum, which can be used to pay for anything from rehabilitation costs to living expenses.

 This type of insurance pays you a lump sum if you become permanently disabled due to illness or injury.

-This optional benefit offers a financial helping hand should your child suffer a specified serious illness or injury, or pass away as the result of an Accident.
+This optional benefit offers a financial helping hand should your child suffer a specified serious illness or injury, or pass away.
 The lump sum payment can be used to help cover medical expenses and school tuition.

 Do you need life insurance?